Links to descriptions of biology, behaviour, distribution, life histories, and images of

 Of course, the Australian Aborigines knew a great deal about Australian Lepidoptera, and they used several species as sources of food, for example:

 The scientific name for a Caterpillar is Larva (plural Larvae).
-This name is presumably taken from that of the Roman spirits called Larvae, probably because butterflies and moths might be viewed as the spirits of the Caterpillars from which they come.
+This name was taken from the Latin word Larva meaning amongst other things 'Mask', because Caterpillars could be thought of as masking the butterflies and moths which they become.

 scientific name index